 It’s been a long time coming for endless science runner, Boson X, but now the game is finally on Steam, and with several noteworthy additions.
-The core gameplay fortunately remains unchanged, in that you’ll still be running, jumping and dashing across cyan-colored surfaces to discover new particles.
+The core gameplay, fortunately, remains unchanged, in that you’ll still be running, jumping and dashing across cyan-colored surfaces to discover new particles.
 But there’s more than enough new content to justify the $2.99 price tag.

-The reason for that is that they didn’t simply add achievements, leaderboards, trading cards, new playable characters and controller support, to then call it a day.
+The reason for that is that they didn’t simply add achievements, leaderboards, trading cards, new playable characters, and controller support, to then call it a day.
 No, Ian MacLarty (@muclorty) and Jon Kerney (@JonKerney) (aka.
-Mu & Heyo) actually went and tripled the amount of levels for its Steam release, bringing the grand total to eighteen.
+Mu & Heyo) actually went and tripled the number of levels for its Steam release, bringing the grand total to eighteen.
 As someone who’s played both the original and the iOS port a lot, let me tell ya, twelve additional levels is a lot in this game!

 Although unless I’m mistaken, you do have to beat the first in each batch of six, to unlock the next.
 So… just keep trying, ya know?
-Sooner or later, you’ll pass 100% for sure, crashing through that illusive barrier, gaining access to even more difficult content.
+Sooner or later, you’ll pass 100% for sure, crashing through that elusive barrier, gaining access to even more difficult content.
 Stock up on patience before playing.
 Trust me.

 Build up speed inside a massive particle accelerator and generate high-energy collisions to discover strange new particles.
 Use precise timing and fast reflexes to navigate a subatomic world where floors and ceilings don’t exist.
 Will you be fast enough to find the elusive Boson X?

 Now, since they added controller support, I decided to plug in my 360 pad and test that feature.
 Flawless implementation, and there’s even (semi) left-handedness support, with three different control schemes: left stick, right stick, and the two bumpers.
-Only thing missing, really, would be Y (up), X (left) and B (right), but oh well.
+The only thing missing, really, would be Y (up), X (left) and B (right), but oh well.
 Works perfectly fine with a keyboard too.